MeloBastian/Mam_Ne/Genes_alignement/README.md

    	[3.5] Alignement analysis using Bayescode Version: 0d767fc (https://github.com/bayesiancook/bayescode.git).
  	      To do so :
                 -  The data are mapped using the multigeneglobom tools (as described in the /Mapping section).
-                -  The mapping is an input for the tools genebranchdnds (-d {mappingsuffstats}, -t {tree})  which provide a dN/dS measure for each branch and gene in a tab.
+                -  The mapping is an input for the genebranchdnds program (-d {mappingsuffstats}, -t {tree})  which provides in output a simple empirical estimate of dN/dS for each branch and gene in a tab.
                 -  This table is analysed to detect outliers branch dN/dS in each genes.

    	[3.6] Filtering every sequences or genes flagged by Phylter or Bayescode.